PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

 ## Idle Noise

-The recommended structured interface has three uniform rate-and-model families.
-Every model value is a **relative-rate multiplier**: for each axis, `axis_rate = family_rate * axis_multiplier`.
+The recommended structured interface has three rate-and-model families.
+Every model value is a **relative-rate multiplier**: for each channel, `channel_rate = family_rate * channel_multiplier`.
 The linear law is additive, so its multipliers are exactly the engines relative-probability distribution and must sum to 1.
 The nonlinear laws are not additive, so their finite, non-negative multipliers have no sum constraint.

 - Linear: `p_idle_linear` with `p_idle_linear_model`.
 An axis fault has
   probability `(p_idle_linear * m_axis) * t`.
 The model keys are `X`, `Y`, and
-  `Z`, and the default is the uniform `{X: 1/3, Y: 1/3, Z: 1/3}` engines model. `p_idle` remains shorthand for that uniform model.
+  `Z`, plus the engines leakage key `L`.
+The default is the uniform `{X: 1/3, Y: 1/3, Z: 1/3}` engines model.
+An explicit `L` weight participates in the sum-to-1 requirement. `p_idle` remains shorthand for the uniform Pauli model.
 - Sine-squared: `p_idle_sin_squared` with `p_idle_sin_squared_model`.
-An axis
+A Pauli
   fault has probability `sin((p_idle_sin_squared * m_axis) * t) ** 2`.
 The
-  model keys are `X`, `Y`, and `Z`; there is no sum constraint, and the default `{Z: 1.0}` means scalar-only use is full-rate stochastic Z dephasing.
+  model keys are `X`, `Y`, `Z`, and `L`; there is no sum constraint.
+The symmetric default `{X: 1.0, Y: 1.0, Z: 1.0}` applies the full family rate to every Pauli axis—these are multipliers, not shares of a normalized total.
+  To request pure dephasing instead, pass the explicit model `{"Z": 1.0}`.
 - Coherent: `p_idle_coherent` with `p_idle_coherent_model`.
 An axis rotation has
   angle `(p_idle_coherent * m_axis) * t`.
-The default is `{RZ: 1.0}`.
-DEM v1
+The symmetric default is
-  represents only RZ, so nonzero `RX`/`RY` multipliers are rejected and `U` is reserved for future Hamiltonian-level support.
-This constructor stores RZ as its exact Pauli twirl — a stochastic Z channel with half-angle probability `sin(rate / 2) ** 2` per unit idle time, via an equivalent T2.
-True coherent cross-location accumulation belongs to the EEG tooling.
-Because this conversion replaces the base idle channel, the coherent family cannot be combined with `p_idle` or `t1`/`t2` (and `p_idle` with `t1`/`t2` is likewise rejected — the T1/T2 channel replaces the depolarizing base channel).

-The engines `L` leakage key is reserved but rejected for all three models because DEM construction cannot represent leakage.
+  `{RX: 1.0, RY: 1.0, RZ: 1.0}`.
+The standard DEM builder cannot represent coherent idle noise, so it rejects every nonzero family rate at call time;
+  its previous lowering silently stored the Pauli twirl and discarded exactly the coherence requested.
+The EEG coherent route in `exp/pecos-eeg` is the consumer that can represent coherent idle noise, and only with an RZ generator even there.
+For an honest stochastic equivalent, the exact Pauli twirl of `RZ(rate * t)`, use `p_idle_sin_squared=rate/2` with `p_idle_sin_squared_model={"Z": 1.0}`.
+A coherent rate of zero or `None` has no effect.
+The `RX`, `RY`, and `RZ` model keys are validation-only on this DEM route; `L` and `U` are not valid coherent-model keys.

+The `p_idle` shorthand cannot be combined with `t1`/`t2`: the T1/T2 channel replaces the depolarizing base channel, so the combination is rejected.

+The engines simulators can consume leakage models, such as an engines-bound linear model `{"X": 0.8, "L": 0.2}`.
+DEM fault propagation is Pauli-only: these DEM entry points accept `L` in linear and sine-squared models for model compatibility, but reject it at call time when its weight is nonzero.
+A zero `L` weight is silently accepted.
 Multi-qubit idle faults are outside the scope of these keyword arguments and will arrive through a typed channel interface.

 These rates match the engines *runtime* application semantics (`GeneralNoiseModel`'s internal fields); the engines `GeneralNoiseModelBuilder`